Code-Institute-Submissions/no-java-slider/README.md

 Deployment
 This website deployed at GitHub Pages.

-### Content
+## Content

- section
+ Section

  This is the main part of the body, has parallax layout with

 1. Table: current and past members,
 2. Text: few more information about band and their accomplishment
 3. Audio: random teasers of the band music